thealscott/curriculum-vitae/curriculum-vitae.md

 * Github: *[github.com/thealscott](http://github.com/thealscott)*

 ### Bio
-I'm a full-stack developer that leans a little to the front-end side of things.
+I'm a developer that leans a little to the front-end side of things.
 I've worked on small builds as a solo dev as well as on larger builds with a team in both dedicated front-end and back-end roles.

 In addition to working with other devs I also have experience of working closely with designers and creatives to develop a project from concept to end product.
 Some of the best projects I have been involved with have had this collaborative process at their heart.